The Katalon Blog

 To reduce obscurities and potential test duplications, tests need to be sorted in terms of their granularity.
 What does this mean?
 Here’s a quick breakdown.

-The testing pyramid is a pretty straightforward concept that focuses on three keywords: granularity, isolation and integration.
+The test pyramid is a pretty straightforward concept that focuses on three keywords: granularity, isolation and integration.

 • Granularity: the measure of how integrated or isolated your tests are